WICG/display-locking/explainers/hidden-content-explainer.md

         hidden from the user (similar to `content-visibility: hidden`), but the content remains searchable via user-agent find-in-page algorithms.

-2. The `beforematch` event allows developers to display content to the user in response to actions which scroll the page to a target element.
-It is fired at render timing just before these actions scroll the page.
+2. The `beforematch` event allows developers to display `hidden-matchable` content to the user in response to searches which scroll the page to a target element.
+It is fired at render timing before these actions scroll the page.
 The applicable actions are the following:
     * There is a new find-in-page (ctrl+f) active match, in which case the event is fired with the matched element as the target.
-    * There is an element fragment navigation (`example.com/#foo`) or the fragment is changed by script (`window.location.hash = ...`), in which case the event is fired with the matched element as the target.
     * There is a [scroll-to-text](https://github.com/WICG/ScrollToTextFragment)
       navigation (`example.com/#:~:text=foo`), in which case the event is fired with the matched element as the target.

-Note that the 'matched element' in this document refers to one of the following:
-* In the find-in-page and scroll-to-text cases: The closest block-level ancestor element in the flat tree containing the matching text.
+Note that the 'matched element' in this document refers to the closest block-level ancestor element in the flat tree containing the matching text.
 If the match spans multiple block-level elements, then the first block-level element is used.
 Since the flat tree is used to determine the element to fire the event on, shadow boundaries have no impact.
-* In the element fragment case: The element which was selected by id from the fragment.

 Note that the proposal for beforematch is still in review and is subject to change.